 - Condiments.
 Beware!
 Not all condiments are created equally.
 Ask about the brands they use, and google it on the spot.
-Or skip that condiment all together.
+Or skip that condiment altogether.

 - Are your deli meats gluten-free?

-- Are you deli meats including turkey cut with a knife or a slicer that is used to cut other contaminated meats and breads?
+- Are you deli meats including turkey cut with a knife or a slicer that is used to cut other contaminated meats and bread?